 IS MY HOUSE HAUNTED?
 CAUSES & FIXES FOR HAUNTED HOUSES

 Is your house haunted?
-Floors creaking, loud banging, cold spots, and strange sights and sounds?
+Are floors creaking, loud banging, cold spots, and strange sights and sounds?

 During the fall months, and especially around Halloween, you may be hyperaware of strange activity in your home.
 Unexplained noises, flickering lights, and ghastly smells can put anyone on edge.
 But before you call a medium and cleanse your home with sage and holy water, inspect your home for these real-world haunted house causes.